Resilience in Infants & Toddlers

-In infants and toddlers, resilience may be strengthened through protective factors found in the family, the environment in which the child lives and plays, and within the child him or herself.
+In infants and toddlers, resilience may be strengthened through protective factors found in the family, the environment in which the child lives and plays, and within the child him/herself.
 The promotion of within-child protective factors is the focus of DCRC — to help all children and adults develop strong protective factors, and thus, become resilient!

 Within-child protective factors that strengthen infant and toddler resilience are closely tied to their social and emotional well-being – the ability to form relationships, get their needs met, regulate strong emotions and explore their world.

-The Devereux Early Childhood Assessment for Infants and Toddlers (DECA-I/T; Mackrain, LeBuffe & Powell, 2007) is a psychometrically sound, strength-based assessment that measures protective factors in young children ages 4 weeks to 36 months; specifically, Attachment/Relationships, Initiative, and Self-Regulation.
+The Devereux Early Childhood Assessment for Infants and Toddlers (DECA-I/T; Mackrain, LeBuffe & Powell, 2007) is a psychometrically sound, strength-based assessment that measures protective factors in young children ages 4 weeks up to 36 months; specifically, Attachment/Relationships, Initiative and Self-Regulation.

 The DECA-I/T consists of two assessments: the DECA-I (Infants) and DECA-T (Toddlers).
-Both tools are strength-based assessments, normed on a nationally representative sample of over 2100 infants and toddlers.
-The DECA-I/T is completed by families (parents, grandparents, foster parents) and early care and education professionals (teachers, child care providers, home vistitors) and measures two social and emotional constructs in infants, and three in toddlers, and provides scale and total scores.
+Both tools are strength-based assessments, normed on a nationally representative sample of over 2,100 infants and toddlers.
+The DECA-I/T is completed by families (parents, grandparents, foster parents, etc.) and early care and education professionals (teachers, child care providers, home vistitors, etc.), and measures two social and emotional constructs in infants and three in toddlers, and provides scale and total scores.

 DCRC Promotes Protective Factors

-- Initiative: Initiative is the child’s ability to use independent thought and action to meet his or her needs.
+- Initiative: A child’s ability to use independent thought and action to meet his or her needs.

-- Self-Regulation (Toddlers): Self-Regulation is the child’s ability to gain control of bodily functions, manage powerful emotions, and maintain focus and attention (Shonkoff & Phillips, 2000).
+- Self-Regulation (toddlers): A child’s ability to gain control of bodily functions, manage powerful emotions, and maintain focus and attention (Shonkoff & Phillips, 2000).